Mythoholics

 Pele’s Rivalries and Passions

-Pele’s fiery spirit is mirrored in her many rivalries and love affairs.
-Known for her passionate nature, she often took mortal lovers, but her jealousy could be swift and consuming.
+Pele's fiery spirit is legendary, characterized by intense rivalries and passionate love affairs.
+Known for her tempestuous nature, she often had mortal lovers but was equally known for her swift and consuming jealousy.

 Pele’s Presence Today